Port House

 The Port House is a Scottish class A listed building in the centre of Jedburgh.
 The Jedburgh Co-operative Store Company had been founded in 1866 and it operated from the Port House in Exchange Street.
 In 1900 the Co-op's new building was built with novel architecture including a cast iron frame and large windows.
 In 2011 it was in a dangerous condition but it has since been refurbished.

 History

-The current building was designed by James Pearson Alison for the Jedburgh Co-operative Store Company.
+The current building was designed by Scottish architect James Alison for the Jedburgh Co-operative Store Company.
 It was a novel design with a metal frame, curtain walls and large windows.
 The local co-op had been in operation since 1866 and in 1877 it was operating at "The Port House" organised by 223 members.

 Allison had also designed Jedburgh Town Hall.
 The town needed a public building as the Corn Exchange which was close to Port House had burnt down in 1898.

 The building in the historic center of Jedburgh was completed in 1900 for the Jedburgh Co-operative Store Company.
-The £2,105 structure was designed by the Scottish architect James Pearson Alison.
 Planned with a three-storey warehouse with loading doors at the rear.
 It is thought that the building at the rear may have been a mill powered by the nearby stream.